Mariners vs. Tigers Player Props Betting Odds

-The Seattle Mariners host the Detroit Tigers at T-Mobile Park on Saturday at 9:40 PM ET.
-Those looking to place a player prop wager can find odds on Julio Rodriguez, Spencer Torkelson and others in this game.
+Those looking to place a player prop bet can find odds for Julio Rodriguez, Spencer Torkelson and others in the Seattle Mariners-Detroit Tigers matchup at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!